mesosphere/dcos-commons/docs/pages/developer-guide.md

 C=US
 ```

 Additional X.509 `Subject Alternative Names`, based on the pod `discovery` and `vip` confiagurations, are encoded into the certificate.
-If no `discovery` or port exposed over VIP is configured single the certificate comes with a single SAN.
+If no `discovery` or port exposed over VIP is configured, the single the certificate comes with a single SAN.

 ```
 DNSName([pod-index-task].[service-name].autoip.dcos.thisdcos.directory)
 ```

-Each VIP exposed port will result in a new SAN entry:
+Each VIP-exposed port creates in a new SAN entry:

 ```
 DNSName([port-0-vip-prefix].[service-name].l4lb.thisdcos.directory)
 DNSName([port-1-vip-prefix].[service-name].l4lb.thisdcos.directory)
 ```

-Providing a custom `prefix` under `discovery` level will result in replacing the default SAN `DNSName([pod-index-task].[service-name].autoip.dcos.thisdcos.directory)` with the configured name and pod index, i.e.:
+Providing a custom `prefix` under the `discovery` replaces the default SAN `DNSName([pod-index-task].[service-name].autoip.dcos.thisdcos.directory)` with the configured name and pod index, i.e.:

 ```
 DNSName([discovery-prefix-index].[service-name].autoip.dcos.thisdcos.directory)
 ```

-This certificate configuration allows to run proper TLS hostname verification by client when task is accessed by one of [internal DNS names](https://docs.mesosphere.com/1.9/networking/dns-overview/).
+This certificate configuration allows the client to run proper TLS hostname verification when the task is accessed by one of the [internal DNS names](https://docs.mesosphere.com/1.9/networking/dns-overview/).

 Each certificate is valid for **10 years**.